ember-learn/guides-source/guides/release/tutorial/11-route-params.md

 Since we know that we're linking to the `rental` route that we just created, we also know that this route requires a dynamic segment.
 Thus, we need to pass in a `@model` argument so that the `<LinkTo>` component can generate the appropriate URL for that model.

 Let's see this in action.
-If we go back to our browser and refresh the page, we should see our links, and they should all link to the correct URLs.
+If we go back to our browser and refresh the page, we should see our links, but something isn't quite right yet!

 <img src="/screenshots/11-route-params/broken-links@2x.png" alt="Broken links" width="1024" height="1129">

-Wait a second—we have links, but they are all pointing to `/rentals/undefined`.
+The links are all pointing to `/rentals/undefined`.
 Yikes!
 This is because `<LinkTo>` tries to use the `id` property from our model in order to replace the dynamic segment and generate the URL.

 So what's the problem here?
 Well, our model doesn't actually have an `id` property!
 So _of course_ the `<LinkTo>` component isn't going to be able to find it and use it to generate the URL.
 Oops!

-Commit: Speed up?
----